 Pablo Alborán’s Terral has such beautiful ballads, it will break your heart

 Pablo Alborán’s album is called Terral.
-It’s his third studio album, and it’s my choice for The Daily Album feature today.
+It is his third studio album, and it is my choice for The Daily Album feature today.

 That’s because Alborán’s Terral is such a marvelous mix of gorgeous ballads like ‘Por Fin’,(‘At Last’) the lead single from the album, and tracks like ‘Pasos de Cero‘ (‘Zero Steps’), a more jaunty, happier song that will remind you of so many holidays you have spent in Spain.

-And all through the album, Pablo Alborán’s voice is so sweet, so rich and so heart-grabbing, it just makes you want to cry.
+And all through the album, Pablo Alborán’s voice is so sweet, so rich and so heart-grabbing, and so typically passionately ‘Spanish’, it just makes you want to cry.

 And, for me, Terral isn’t just my Daily Album.
-It’s an album I’ve been playing non-stop for the last five days.
+It is an album I’ve been playing non-stop for the last five days.
 I love it that much.

 - While Queen of Divorce Ep 9 ratings drop K-drama still kept solid audience share - February 28, 2024

 - Listen to White Lies’ ‘Death’ from Death and Other Details, Ep 8 end credits - February 28, 2024

 - 2 new Queen of Tears posters show a couple struggling to resurrect their marriage - February 28, 2024